jimnoneill/PseudoGenius/README.md

 ```
 The model was trained on the Mycobacterium leprae genbank file ([here](https://www.ncbi.nlm.nih.gov/nuccore/CP029543.1?report=genbank)) and has shown consistent results on other mycobacterium species.
 It has not been tested on species with a lower GC content like E. coli.

+Training Your Own Model
+If you wish to train your own model with custom data, PseudoGenius also includes the training code.
+Refer to the training script located at pseudogenius/training.py for details on how to train your model.

 Contributing
 Contributions to PseudoGenius are welcome!
 Please refer to the contributing guidelines for more information.